In this guide

 ING

 ING is the largest retail bank in the Netherlands and often the first recommendation for expats.
-Their app is good, the English support is decent, and the basic account (Betaalrekening) has no monthly fee.
+Their app is good, the English support is decent, and the basic account (Betaalrekening) costs approximately €2.45/month.

 How to open an ING account: